Science supports many of our intuitions about the benefits of play.

 More information on the benefits of play

 Why should we encourage pretend play?
 Discusses the evidence regarding self-regulation and counterfactual reasoning.

 In "Harry Potter makes you smarter: How magic unleashes kids’ creative thought," I discuss an experiment suggesting that fantasy makes children more inventive.

 "When 'daycare' was run by kids" talks about the most common pattern of child's play in human history--the mixed age playgroup.

-"Should kids be grouped by age?" considers the possible benefits of these mixed age playgroups for young children.
+"Should kids be grouped by age?" considers how young children may benefit from these mixed age playgroups.

 In "Lack of free play harms kids," I talk about the speculations of psychologist Peter Gray about the benefits of play.